ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 cell its 50 nearest neighbors in physical space and reassigned each cell to the region annotation dominating its neighborhood.

-**Section matching via global alignment.** A major challenge was compensating for oblique cutting angles and non-uniform section thickness, which distort the anatomical shape and spacing of the reconstructed volume.
+A major challenge was compensating for oblique cutting angles and non-uniform section thickness, which distort the anatomical shape and spacing of the reconstructed volume.
 Rather than directly warping the MERFISH data into atlas space, we globally aligned the AllenCCFv3 to